fuzzylogicxx/fuzzylogic/posts/my-ruby-and-rails-cheatsheet.md

 We have the `content_tag` helper method for rendering HTML elements.
 However you are arguably just as well coding the actual HTML rather than bothering with it, especially for the likes of `div` and `span` elements.

 `link_to` is a little more useful and makes more sense to use.

+### tag.send()

+`send()` is not just for use on `tag`.
+It’s a means of calling a method dynamically i.e. using a variable.
+I’ve used it so as to have a single line create either a `th` or a `td` dymamically dependent on context.

+Only use it when you are in control of the arguments.
+Never use it with user input or something coming from a database.

+## Random IDs or strings

+`object_id` gives you the internal ruby object id for what you’re working on.
+I used this in the past to append a unique id to an HTML `id` attribute value so as to automate an accessibility feature.
+However don’t use it unintentionally like I did there.

+It’s better to use something like `rand`, or `secure_random` or `secure_random_hex`.

 ## Views